 This program of study is offered entirely through distance education and prepares individuals to assume roles as health/wellness professionals in private business and industry, community organizations, and health care settings.
 The program includes instruction in personal health, community health and welfare, nutrition, epidemiology, disease prevention, fitness and exercise, and health behaviors.
 The program consists of 24 core credits and 12 elective credits.
-The 12 elective credits could be selected through student preference or based on one of the four concentrations of Nutrition, Lifestyle Medicine, Cannabinoid Medical Sciences, or Sports Medicine.
+The 12 elective credits could be selected through student preference or based on one of the six concentrations: